-This letter is intended to assist stockholders in understanding our performance during the fiscal year ended October 31, 2020.
-The views and opinions in this letter were current as of October 31, 2020.
-Statements other than those of historical facts included herein may constitute forward-looking statements and are not guarantees of future performance or results and involve a number of risks and uncertainties, including: the belief that the cash and stock distribution will allow the Company to strengthen its balance sheet and to be in position to capitalize on potential future investment opportunities, when there can be no assurance either will occur; expectations regarding CLO cash flows in a low interest rate environment, when there can be no assurance that such trend will continue; the belief that longer reinvestment periods provide collateral managers with flexibility to maximize cash flows by reinvesting loan repayments and reposition their portfolios to adapt to changing market conditions; the expertise of the Company's adviser; the Company's commitment to strong, long-term performance and the alignment of that performance to the ownership of the Company's common stock by affiliated parties; the Company's ability to navigate the COVID-19 pandemic through its defensively-positioned portfolio, strong balance sheet, and experienced management team.
+This letter is intended to assist stockholders in understanding our performance during the year ended October 31, 2021.
+The views and opinions in this letter were current as of October 31, 2021.
+Statements other than those of historical facts included herein may constitute forward-looking statements and are not guarantees of future performance or results and involve a number of risks and uncertainties, including: the increase in the Company's scale and how that scale may facilitate further diversity in the Company's portfolio, reduce corporate overhead as a percentage of investment income, improve trading liquidity or lower the Company's cost of financing; the belief that the cash and stock distribution will allow the Company to strengthen its balance sheet and to be in position to capitalize on potential future investment opportunities, when there can be no assurance either will occur; the belief that longer reinvestment periods provide collateral managers with flexibility to maximize cash flows by reinvesting loan repayments and reposition their portfolios to adapt to changing market conditions; the expertise of the Company's adviser; and the Company's commitment to strong, long-term performance and the alignment of that performance to the ownership of the Company's common stock by affiliated parties.
 Actual results may differ materially from those in the forward-looking statements as a result of a number of factors.
 Nothing herein should be relied upon as a representation as to the future performance or portfolio holdings of the Company.
 We undertake no duty to update any forward-looking statement made herein.